This copycat Chipotle fajita veggies recipe is the perfect Mexican side dish. A simple recipe that comes together in 10 to 15 minutes.

 I originally made this recipe to be a pairing with my pollo asado recipe but I paired leftovers with my spiced flank steak to make steak fajitas.
 And it was amazing.

-And while I love Chipotle for a consistent meal, when you realize how easy most of their recipes are it is hard to justify spending money eating out.
+And while I love Chipotle for a consistent meal, when you realize how easy most of their recipes are, it is hard to justify spending money eating out.
+I like big flavor, not big price tags.
 This recipe only requires a large red onion and sliced bell pepper.

 🧾Ingredient Notes